EventReporter

 Base Expectations

-As a user launching the program, I’m provided a command prompt where I can issue one of several commands, described below.
+As a user launching the program, I’m provided a REPL where I can issue one of several commands, described below.
 After each command completes, the prompt returns, waiting for another instruction.

 The program has a concept called the "queue".
 The queue holds the stored results from a previous search.
-As a user, I issue a search command to find records, then later issue another command to do something with those results.
-The queue is not cleared unless the user runs the command queue clear or a new find command.
+As a user, I issue a search command to find records, then later issue another command to do work with those results.
+The queue is not cleared until the user runs the command queue clear or a new find command.

 The program must respond to the following commands: